Musicology and LaTeX

 • In the future, Canorus could become the third editor.

-• Those, who need a graphical editor, could use MuseScore, if they agree to export and convert their work and to integrate the harmony analyses symbols in a second step.
+• Those, who need a graphical editor, could use MuseScore, if they agree to export and convert their work and integrate the harmony analysis symbols in a second step.

 Consequences